dheepakshakthi/Biopsy_and_Abnormality_reporting_system_in_Endoscopy/README.md

 <br>
 <br>
 <b>
-I am curently working on classification of anatomical landmarks and detection of polyps and the source code for them will be updated soon! </b>
+I am curently working on classification of anatomical landmarks, detection of polyps and a interface the for managing the report. source code for them will be updated soon! </b>

+<h2>Requirements</h2>
+you might need atleast a RTX 3060 graphics to have a better inference... especially when running multiple models in the same device, you might need a device which has higher performance.